bas-rustenburg/ace-presentation/ace.rst

 If you have a fast super-computer
 =================================

-You can simulate binding in from *microsecond timescale* MD simulations.
+You can observe binding in *microsecond timescale* MD simulations.

 .. image:: images/deshaw2.gif